Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

              & Low Fat           & 20733            & 20733              & 0
 \end{tabular}

 The total weekly income you can expect using this plan is $277194.54.
 This income is based on 250647L of whole milk and 65267L of low fat milk being sold in total over the week.

-As shown above, with this plan, milk demands for each variety are met every day except Sunday, which should be a source of satisfaction for customers.
+As shown above, similarly to the plan for communication 4, milk demands for each variety are met every day except Sunday, which should be a source of satisfaction for customers.
 However, there is opportunity for further income in the 9926L of whole milk demand that is not being met on a Sunday, and this should be considered when moving forward with the business.
 Additionally, since demand is almost completely met and is restricting further sales, it may be worthwhile to implement marketing strategies to potentially increase demand so that sales can increase.
+In particular, an increase in demand for low fat milk would positively affect the optimal income.

 In addition to creating this model and our general insights, we once again performed mathematical analysis on the solution to provide insight into potential opportunities for future growth.
 Our analysis shows that increasing the supply from each of the farms could increase the optimal income.
-For example, the daily supply from Fresh Pail is currently 9300L.
-For every litre of milk added to this supply, we predict an extra $0.90 can be earned on a Sunday, $0.85 on a Saturday, $0.10 on a Wednesday and $0.05 on either a Tuesday or Friday.
+Specifically, for every litre of milk added to the daily supply, we predict an extra $0.90 can be earned on a Sunday, $0.85 on a Saturday, $0.10 on a Wednesday and $0.05 on either a Tuesday or Friday.
 However, it should be noted that this is not an unbounded constraint and after a certain volume of supply, this increase in profit is no longer guaranteed.
-The bound changes depending on the day and farm.
+The bound changes depending on the day and supplying farm.